JPresting/2---Self-Hosted-Infrastructure/local-n8n-selfhost/README.md

 **Error Handling:** The script validates user input and provides clear feedback throughout the startup process.

-## Step 5: Create Quick-Start Shortcut
+## 📍Step 5: Create Quick-Start Shortcut

 For situations where you need to manually restart n8n after closing Docker Desktop, create a convenient shortcut in your Documents folder.